Quantification and Aggregation over Concepts of the Ontology: Related Work

-\paragraph{HiLog}
+\subsection{HiLog}

 In the context of computational logic, we are not aware of languages supporting quantification over concepts, at least not in the sense understood in this paper.
 One computational logic that mentions ``intensions'' in its definition is HiLog~(\cite{chen1993hilog}).
 Hilog is a powerful declarative programming language, used in the Flora-2 system (\cite{conf/coopis/YangKZ03}).
 But it soon becomes clear that ``intension'' there is to be interpreted differently than here.
-HiLog is an extension of logic programming formalism with a higher-order syntax and a first order semantics.
+HiLog is an extension of logic programming formalism with a higher-order syntax and a first-order semantics.
 Skimming over the details of HiLog's definition, what is important is that a HiLog structure associates with every symbol both a so-called ``intension'' (in practice, the symbol itself) and a class of ``extensional'' values: for every number n, an n-ary relation and an n-ary total function in the domain of the structure.
 As such, one cannot associate a clear-cut relational or functional concept to a HiLog symbol; it is more like a collection of relational and functional concepts, one for each arity n.
 That makes it incomparable to our logic and to most intensional logics.

 In HiLog, because a symbol can be applied to tuples of any length and any type, any formula is well-formed.
 Thus, the concept of guards is unnecessary.
-The developer of a knowledge base in HiLog cannot benefit from the automatic detection of the syntactical errors that our method provides.
+The developer of a knowledge base in HiLog cannot benefit from the automatic detection of the syntactical errors that our method provides. } \ignore{ templates HiLogs main goal is to offer generalized predicate definitions.